lg114/bagger/README.md

 | Codex | `$CODEX_HOME/sessions/` (defaults to `~/.codex/sessions/`) | Rollout JSONL session files |

 The parser registry auto-discovers concrete parsers in `bagger/parsers/`.
 Scan and watch operate across all registered sources by default; pass `--source claude` or `--source codex` to scope an operation.

+Source identities are isolated in the database through `(source, id)` keys, so sessions from different agents cannot collide.

 ## CLI